 We are not simply to read God's Word and study its content in order to expand our knowledge of Scripture.
 We have a positive responsibility to obey His Word and apply it in our everyday life, for when we walk in the unity of the Spirit and live in holiness of heart, we mature in the faith, grow in grace, and produce the fruit of humility, patience, gentleness, and love.

 We are to guard our tongue and not allow any corrupt communication to fall from our lips.
 The words we speak should flow from a heart that is centred on Christ and should minister timely words of grace and encouragement to others.
-This call to put off unwholesome words and engage in gracious speaking excludes all types of improper language, silly speech, coarse words, and hurtful jestings.
-But is also includes spreading rumours, participating in gossip, circulating lies, boastful comments, or engaging in scornful or blasphemous speech.
+This call to put off unwholesome words and engage in gracious speaking means excluding all types of improper language, silly speech, coarse words, and hurtful jestings.
+It is also a call to exclude spreading rumours, participating in gossip, circulating lies, boastful comments, or engaging in scornful or blasphemous speech.

 Unwholesome, worthless words are to be replaced by good and gracious speech for a reason... so that others are edified and encouraged by what we say.
-Ecclesiastes tells us that, "the words of a wise man's mouth are gracious," and the book of Proverbs reminds us that, "an appropriate answer brings joy to a person - and a well-timed word is a good thing."
+Ecclesiastes tells us: "The words of a wise man's mouth are gracious."
+The book of Proverbs reminds us: "An appropriate answer brings joy to a person, and a well-timed word is a good thing."
 When a word we have spoken has given encouragement to others and meets a timely need, it is a joyful thing, it blesses others, and it honours the Lord.

-We are not simply to know what Scripture says, but are to act responsibility and obey the call of God to speak timely words of encouragement which edify the Body, rejoices the heart, give grace to all those who hear them, and honour our Father in heaven.
+We are not simply to know what Scripture says, but are to act responsibility and obey the call of God to speak timely words of encouragement.
+And speaking such words will edify the Body, rejoice the heart, give grace to all those who hear them, and honour our Father in heaven.

 Heavenly Father, I pray that no unwholesome words would proceed from my mouth, but that the words of my lips and the meditation of my heart may be gracious and good.
 I pray that my speech would edify my brothers and sisters in Christ and honour Your name by speaking the truth in love.
 This I ask in Jesus' name, AMEN.